 2. Practice.
 Take a few minutes right after each session to review what you have already learned.
 Listen to English whenever you can, read a lot, and say a little in English whenever you have a chance.
 You don’t need to understand every word, or to speak perfectly, without any mistakes.

-3. For reading and listening, choose materials near but a little above your comfort level.
+3. For reading and listening, choose materials a little above your comfort level.
 Read or listen once to get the main idea, then again to understand more of the details.
 Look up words only if they are important for understanding.

 See the section below for some sites that give quizzes or progress tests.
 (The quizzes and tests on EnglishHints will help if you are at or above Intermediate level.)

 6. Try a variety of ways to study (and a variety of websites) to find what works best for you.
 Each offers some advantages others don’t have.
 See the suggestions below for a few of the best sites to learn English for free.

 Duolingo is one good choice that is completely free.
-They have recently expanded to offer English for Chinese, Japanese, or Hindi speakers, as well as adding more interactivity and games.
+They have recently expanded to offer English for Chinese, Japanese, or Hindi speakers.
+They've also added more interactivity and games.
 Check them out!

 English with Jennifer is excellent, with 65 beginner-- and more advanced-- lessons.
-I haven't checked out the others closely, but all have sample lessons, so you can see which work best for you.
+I haven't checked out the others closely, but all have sample lessons, so you can see which teachers are best for you.

-* If you want to practice grammar by itself, some excellent sites are Learn American English Online or English4U, as well as the grammar section (and especially the practice pages) on the EnglishHints nav bar (on the left of this page.)
+* If you want to practice grammar by itself, some excellent sites are Learn American English Online or English4U.
+See the grammar section (especially the practice pages) on the EnglishHints' nav bar.

 * It’s important to see your progress (as well as what you still need to work on), so try some tests and quizzes every few weeks.
 Besides Activities for ESL (above), there are lots of quizzes and tests on this site at ESL Quizzes.